bengtmartensson/AGirs/README.md

 (likely in USB disguise), TCP-, or UDP sockets, acting as server (accepting incoming requests) or client (initiating connections).

-It implements some of the functionallity of [Chris Young's IRLib](http://tech.cyborg5.com/irlib/, https://github.com/cyborg5/IRLib), which is a major rewrite of a previous library called IRremote, published by
+It implements some of the functionality of [Chris Young's IRLib](http://tech.cyborg5.com/irlib/, https://github.com/cyborg5/IRLib), which is a major rewrite of a previous library called IRremote, published by